 These decoupage baubles aren’t just for Christmas but would look great all year round.
-I know baubles normally hang from the Christmas tree, but these ones are designed to be displayed in a vase, like flowers.
+I know baubles typically hang from the Christmas tree, but these are designed to be displayed in a vase, like flowers.

-But if you want to hang them from a tree, like traditional Christmas ornaments that can be done easily.
+But if you want to hang them from a tree, like traditional Christmas ornaments, that can be done quickly.

-This is a very easy and affordable craft that can be done in an evening.
+This straightforward and affordable craft can be done in an evening.

 What You Need To Decoupage Baubles